 The judge sat on a high chair on a platform, with lawyers and jury on smaller chairs around it.

-Nearby rooms tells the story of the Kid and
+Nearby rooms tells the story of the Kid and his famous escape.

 High mountain valley in the Sacremento Mountains